huntdatacenter/docs/docs/faq/compute.md

 ### Can I get additional adminsitrator privileges?

-Not on home machines since we are responsible for data and user accounts.
-When that is said, you get full administrator privileges on other machine types in your lab ([iaas and blue](faq/compute/#machine-types)).
+We fully understand that you might need to tune your lab.
+Thus, you get full administrator privileges on other machine types than home in your lab ([iaas and blue](faq/compute/#machine-types)).
 [Contact us](/contact) if you would like try one of these.
+Privileges on home machines are restricted to allow us to be responsible for data and user management.

 ### Can I update our operating system on home?